Colloquium: Spintronics in graphene and other two-dimensional materials: Current challenges and way forward

 The unique electronic structure of graphene paves the way for unconventional ways to detect and create spin transport, even without using magnetic contacts.
 Under a large applied magnetic field, graphene devices in a Hall bar geometry exhibit a giant nonlocal resistance \cite{abanin_giant_2011}.
 This phenomenology, similar to that of the SHE, was attributed to the creation of spin-up electrons and spin-down holes due to Zeeman splitting near the charge neutrality point, without any role of SOC \cite{ abanin_giant_2011-1}.
 A further work indicated that thermoelectric effects, i.e. the interaction between thermal and electronic transport, could have a contribution to this nonlocal signal as well \cite{renard_origins_2014}.
 The insight that thermoelectric transport is interrelated with spin transport has developed in recent years into the active subfield of spin caloritronics \cite{bauer_spin_2012}.
 This interrelation was demonstrated in graphene via the detection of spin currents without the use of magnetic contacts \cite{vera-marun_nonlinear_2012}, where the spin-to-charge conversion mechanism relies on the energy-dependent transmission of graphene, the same principle as that of the thermoelectric Seebeck effect \cite{vera-marun_nonlinear_2011}.
-Such a spin-to-charge conversion proved to be a general phenomenon, advantageous for detecting spin transport in mesoscopic systems \cite{stano_nonlinear_2012, yang_spin-current_2014}.
+Such a spin-to-charge conversion proved to be a general phenomenon, advantageous for detecting spin transport in mesoscopic systems \cite{stano_nonlinear_2012, yang_spin-current_2014, Rameshti2015}.
 More recently, the role of thermal gradients on the modulation of spin signals has also been demonstrated \cite{sierra_thermoelectric_2018}.
-Graphene and related 2D materials are fundamentally interesting systems for the exploration of novel spin injection and detection approaches, in particular within the still young subfield of 2D spin caloritronics.}
+Graphene and related 2D materials are fundamentally interesting systems for the exploration of novel spin injection and detection approaches, in particular within the still young subfield of 2D spin caloritronics.} {\purple Finally, one-dimensional ferromagnetic edge contacts to graphene have started to be explored for spin injection and detection \cite{karpiak_1d_2017, xu_spin_2018, guarochico_spintronics_2017}.
+In this regard, graphene in direct contact to a ferromagnet enables the study of an electrically-tunable magnetic proximity induced spin polarisation \cite{lazic_effective_2016, asshoff_magnetoresistance_2017}, which is a promising functionality for future graphene-based spin logic devices \cite{dery_nanospintronics_2012}.}